How to Find Work Abroad

 Among my inner circle of friends, I’m the go-to person if they know someone who is interested in working abroad.
 Whether that’s teaching English or finding a job with a startup, I normally receive 1-2 messages a day asking me “How can I work abroad!?”

 At this point, I’ve been able to distil and refine the first questions I ask.
 The six questions below are the most important to ask yourself if you are serious about pursuing international jobs, in my view:

-1) Are You Willing to Land on the Ground and Find a Job Once There?
+1) Are You Willing to Find a Job Once on the Ground?

 Six years ago, when I graduated from the University of Arizona, I wanted to work in Brazil as an English teacher.
 I had my TEFL certification, was determined to make my dreams a reality, and knew a friend who was already working in the country and establishing relationships.

 Why didn’t I end up going?
 Because it’s difficult to land a job in Brazil from your computer.
 To find a job I had to buy an expensive ticket and create opportunities once I arrived.
 After four years of a college education, my parents weren’t exactly comfortable with the idea of buying a one-way ticket to Brazil so that I could “figure it out.”
 Long story short, I ended up finding a job in South Korea instead because I was able to secure a job from my computer.